fullcalendar/fullcalendar-docs/_docs-v5/resource-data/Resource-toPlainObject.md

 resource.toPlainObject( *settings* )
 </div>

 This methods attempts to aggregate all non-empty properties.
+Not all properties are supported.
 If the resulting object does not look as desired, it is best to write your own serialization function from scratch.

 The optional `settings` argument contains properties that affect serialization: